SHTF Tasks for All Ages and Abilities

 As you can see, almost everyone can share in the important responsibilities of being part of a survival community.
 Every person comes with different abilities and life experiences and, as such, can contribute in their own unique and valuable way.

-Do you have plans for the elderly, young, or infirmed to join your group?
+Do you plan to invite the elderly, young, or infirm to join your group?
 Do you fit into one of those categories yourself?
-What other ideas do you have on how everyone can become an integral part of the team?
+What other ideas do you have for making everyone an integral part of the team?

 Additional Resources: